Opticos/gwsl/tutorials/manual.md

 1.  **Display Auto Export:** With other XServers for Windows 10, the user must type in several commands each time they launch a gui app.
 With GWSL, clicking this button makes these commands run automatically when the current WSL Distro starts.
 This must be enabled for every new WSL distro.
 NOTE: After converting a WSL machine between WSL 1 and 2, this button must be pressed again.

-<a href='#dbus' id='installation-guide' class='anchor' aria-hidden='true'></a>
 2.  **Configure DBus:** Some Gnome apps have trouble running on WSL.
 Clicking this button attempts to enable DBus to fix these issues.
 The root password of the current WSL Distro is required to do this.
 NOTE: This option is only available on Debian-based distributions.
+This option also requires WSL2.
+It is not guaranteed to work.

 3.  **GTK DPI Toggle:** This button toggles the default DPI environment variable for GTK.